 Many Doane eBooks are accessible via the library catalog, so we recommend it as the place to get started with your eBook search.

-To get started go to the Doane Library Homepage and select "Books" in the search box.
+To get started go to the Doane Library Homepage and select "Books" in the tabs above the search box.

 Do a search for your keyword(s), title or author and in the left column filter Format to view ebooks.
 You can also add a filter by year for books published in the last 5 years.